Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Appendix

-For ReCOGS, intending to perform well on Semantic Exact Match, we took a simple, flat, non-tree, non-recursive approach which was able to get 100\% semantic exact match (and string exact match) on the full test set, and 99.6\% semantic exact match on the out-of-distribution generalization set of the real ReCOGS dataset\footnote{\begin{footnotesize}word-level token Restricted Access Sequence Processing solution: \href{https://github.com/willy-b/learning-rasp/blob/2be461ba83b7393fda4dc5a96ae600ac98478771/word-level-pos-tokens-recogs-style-decoder-loop.rasp}{https://github.com/willy-b/learning-rasp/blob/2be461ba83b7393fda4dc5a96ae600ac98478771/word-level-pos-tokens-recogs-style-decoder-loop.rasp} \end{footnotesize}}.
+For ReCOGS, intending to perform well on Semantic Exact Match, we took a simple, flat, non-tree approach masking out recursive parts of the grammar which was able to get 100\% semantic exact match (and string exact match) on the full test set, and 99.6\% semantic exact match on the out-of-distribution generalization set of the real ReCOGS dataset\footnote{\begin{footnotesize}word-level token Restricted Access Sequence Processing solution: \href{https://github.com/willy-b/RASP-for-COGS}{https://github.com/willy-b/RASP-for-COGS} (COGS) and \href{https://github.com/willy-b/learning-rasp}{https://github.com/willy-b/learning-rasp} (ReCOGS)\end{footnotesize}}.

 We use word-level tokens for all RASP model results in this paper.\footnote{\begin{footnotesize}We believe any solution at the word-level can be converted to a character-level token solution and that is not the focus of our investigation here (see Appendix \ref{rasp_character_level_model_notes} for proof of concept details on a character level solution not used here).\end{footnotesize}}.
 We took the RASP native sequence tokens at the word-level, and first did a Transformer learned-embedding compatible operation and created 1 part-of-speech and 4 extra verb-type sequences (because each word in the COGS vocabulary may actually serve multiple POS roles; up to four different verb types as in the case of "liked"